 Asteroid 7 Iris at opposition

-Asteroid 7 Iris will be well placed for observation, lying in the constellation Corvus, well above the horizon for much of the night.
+Asteroid 7 Iris will be well placed for observation, lying in the constellation Aquarius, well above the horizon for much of the night.

-This optimal positioning occurs when it makes its closest approach to the point in the sky directly opposite to the Sun – an event termed opposition.
+This optimal positioning occurs when it makes its closest approach to the point in the sky directly opposite to the Sun – an event termed opposition, the exact moment of which will be 15:41 UTC.
 Since the Sun reaches its greatest distance below the horizon at midnight, the point opposite to it is highest in the sky at the same time.

-At around the same time that 7 Iris passes opposition, it also makes its closest approach to the Earth – termed its perigee – making it appear at its brightest in the night sky.
-This happens because when 7 Iris lies opposite to the Sun in the night sky, the solar system is lined up so that 7 Iris, the Earth and the Sun lie in a straight line with the Earth in the middle, on the same side of the Sun as 7 Iris.
+At around the same time that Iris passes opposition, it also makes its closest approach to the Earth – termed its perigee – making it appear at its brightest in the night sky.
+This happens because when Iris lies opposite to the Sun in the night sky, the Solar System is lined up so that Iris, the Earth and the Sun lie in a straight line with the Earth in the middle, on the same side of the Sun as Iris.